 Why did Jesus’ reply resonate with me?
 It reminded me in different ways of how I should view successes in my life.
 Verses 18-19 inspire me to move forward confidently.
 If I am using my God-given talents to accomplish a goal—at work, for the church, in the community—I should expect success knowing that God is with me.
 If I am doing what He has called me to do, I can step out boldly and confidently.
 I should expect success.

 In verse 20, Jesus told these disciples that because of their good deeds in the name of Jesus, their names were written in heaven.
-From that, I extrapolated[2] that it is the impact of the success that matters, not just the successfully completion.
+From that, I extrapolated[2] that it is the impact of the success that matters, not just the successful completion.
 For those disciples, it was not that the demons submitted to them, but that because of those submissions, people were healed.
 People were saved.
 People believed.
 Somebody’s life changed for the good.
 Completing the mission is the penultimate success.
 The benevolent impact on others of that completed mission is the ultimate success.

 Be it in the workplace, at the church, or with a mission, I owe my success to being equipped by God with the talents, skills, abilities, and resources to accomplish the goal.
 So instead of jumping for joy with pride at my success, I jump with joyful praise that I used those talents for His glory.
 Because I finished the task assigned, that successful task helped others in some way.
 Someone was better able to do their job.
 Someone would eat a nutritious meal.
 Someone’s burden was lightened.
 Someone was saved.
 Therein lies the success.
 So, I am happy I successfully completed my mission, but I rejoice more that the mission will impact others.